kendraio/kendraio-app/docs/workflow/blocks/form.rst

 Special UI: Card to add and remove items dynamically
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-`type: array` display a special UI which allow to add/delete dynamically the specified field with the specified properties.
+type: array displays a special UI that allows the user to dynamically add or delete the specified field with the specified properties.

-In the below example, the form will allow the user to create a group of two fields: A number and a string.
+In the example below, two fields are created: a number and a string.
+Since we are using type: array, these two fields are grouped together and treated as one unit.
+Each unit has a remove button.

-Clicking on the add button the user will be able to add more of these group of items, or remove the already created one.
+The UI card also displays an add button.
+Clicking on it will add a new unit containing the two fields.

 An example of the array type in action is `here <https://app.kendra.io/bandsintown/editEvent>`_